WeiQuanLee-god/GameRecommendedSystem/README.md

 # GameRecommendedSystem
 AI Assignment

-The filter still have some bugs（the filter can typing)
+The filter still have some bugs（the filter can typing) - done Algorithm - process
+Design - process